The Swagman

-The Swagman is a 1965 Australian television play.
-It aired as part of Wednesday Theatre.
+"The Swagman" is a 1965 Australian television play.
+It aired as part of Wednesday Theatre on 31 March 1965 in Sydney and Melbourne.

 Despite being set in Australia, it was written by a British writer.

 A copy of the production is held at the National Archives of Australia.

 Plot

 Jack and Jane Bell are a married couple who live on a small sheep farm.
 Jane is a young Englishwoman who cannot adjust to the isolation of the outback.